Aakashbansal837/Aakashbansal837/README.md

 ### Hi there, I'm [Aakash][website] <img src="https://github.com/blackcater/blackcater/raw/master/images/Hi.gif" height="32" />

-## I'm a Student, Undergraduate, and a Full Stack Developer.
+## I'm a Full Stack Developer.

-- 🔭 I’m currently a Full Stack developer at eckovation.
+- 🔭 I’m currently a Full Stack developer at [eckovation].
 - 🌱 I’m currently learning devOps.
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Learning new languages and maybe some contibution to Open Source Projects.